Lyapunov Functions can Exactly Quantify Rate Performance of Nonlinear Differential Equations: INTRODUCTION

-Another advantage of normalized, time-invariant $\beta$-metrics is that, as will be seen, any such metric may be equivalently characterized using comparison functions.
+Another advantage of normalized, time-invariant $\beta$-metrics is that, as will be shown in Subsection~\ref{subsec:LF_characterization_sufficiency}, any such metric may be equivalently characterized using comparison functions.
 Specifically, any normalized, time-invariant function $\beta$ is generated by a scalar differential equation $\dot y=\rho(y)$ where $\rho(y):=\partial_t \beta(y,t)\vert_{t=0}$.
 Then for exponential, rational, and finite-time stability with rate $k$, we have $\rho_{\tnf{e}}(y)=-ky$, $\rho_{\tnf{r}}(y)=-ky^2$, and $\rho_{\tnf{f}}(y)=-k$, respectively.
-This characterization of $\beta$-metrics allows for the ready construction of Lyapunov characterizations as $\dot V=-k\rho(V)$.
-The next question we then consider is whether such Lyapunov conditions are able to precisely determine performance gains and rates for any given nonlinear system.
+This characterization of $\beta$-metrics allows for the ready construction of Lyapunov characterizations as $\dot V\leq k\rho(V)$.